ATATC/atatc.github.io/README.md

 # Tianhao (Terry) Fu

-I'm currently an undergraduate student in [Engineering Science](https://engsci.utoronto.ca) 2T9 at U of T. My major interest is in the field of Computer Vision, which include autonomous racing and medical image processing.
+I'm currently an undergraduate student in [Engineering Science](https://engsci.utoronto.ca) 2T9 at UTSG.
+My major interest is in the field of Computer Vision, which include autonomous racing and medical image processing.
 I am also a full stack developer who mainly focus on Next.js, SpringBoot, and MySQL.